UC San Diego Health Lung Transplant Program

 “I remember it like it was yesterday.
 Before my transplant, I had come to terms with saying my good-byes.
 Two months after my wedding, I fell severely sick and my new husband and family were being told to begin making funeral arrangements,” she said.
 “I am so grateful to the donor and the unbelievable care I received at UC San Diego Health.
 I turned 25 while recovering in the hospital post-transplant.
 I left a new age with new lungs.”

 UC San Diego Health is the only hospital system in San Diego County with a lung transplant program.
 Approximately 40 lung transplant surgeries are performed a year.

-Scientific Registry of Transplant Recipients (SRTR) announced its biannual report, released every January and July, ranking transplant programs across the United States.
+Recently, the Scientific Registry of Transplant Recipients (SRTR) announced its biannual report, released every January and July, ranking transplant programs across the United States.
 The SRTR evaluates the status of the nation’s solid organ transplant system and provides data analyses to transplant programs, organ procurement organizations, policy makers, transplant professionals, transplant recipients, organ donors and donor families, as well as the general public to help improve overall recipient outcomes.

 In the latest rankings, UC San Diego Health’s lung transplant program was first in the nation for one-year patient survival outcomes among programs with a volume of 30 to 100 lung transplants performed, and second in the nation among all lung transplant programs.

 According to the SRTR, the probability of UC San Diego Health lung transplant recipients surviving one-year post-transplant is 98.59 percent, which is higher than the expected rate of 90.94 percent and national average rate of 89.86 percent.